coverclock/com-diag-hazer/README.md

 * bakepi - monitors Raspberry Pi core temperature which throttles at 82C.
 * bucketbrigade - read from a serial port and forward to another serial port.
-* checksum - takes arguments that are NMEA or UBX packets and adds end matter.
+* checksum - takes arguments that are unterminated NMEA, UBX, or RTCM packets and adds end matter.
 * compasstool - converts a bearing in decimal degrees to an 8, 16, or 32 compass point.
 * csv2dgm - forwards subset of gpstool CSV fields from stdin to a UDP endpoint, serial port, etc.
 * haversine - computes the great circle distance in meters between two coordinates.